Trick-taking game: Follow suit

 If a player who can follow suit does not do so, or in games with additional restrictions on card play, not following these restrictions is known as a revoke, or 'renege'.
 A revoke typically cannot be discovered at the time when it is committed, but when a player plays off-suit to a trick, competent opponents will make a mental note that the player does not hold the suit led, and will notice later if the player later plays a card of the suit they were thought to be void in.
 The situation is similar for other types of revoke.

 Most game rules prescribe a severe penalty for a revoke and may also result in the hand being voided, a "misdeal".
 Decks of cards have been marketed for trick-taking games with the traditional French suit symbols, but in four colors.
 These are often called "no-revoke" decks, as the color contrast between each suit makes a potential revoking play easier to spot and harder to do accidentally.

 In some trick games—typically ones in which players are not penalized for winning tricks, and there is no requirement for trumping or following suit when possible—players may slough, or play a card face down.
 A card so played is incapable of winning the trick; but sloughing has the advantage that the other players cannot see what card is played.
 As this form of sloughing has the potential to be used to cheat in most games (i.e. playing a winning card face-down to avoid taking an "overtrick" or a trick containing penalty points) and is thus not allowed.
 Sloughing in the vernacular more often refers to simply discarding an off-suit card on a trick, particularly one that could be dangerous to that player if kept.

 This form of sloughing is important in evasion games and in some contract games where "overtricks" are penalized.
 In oh hell, for instance, a player who cannot follow suit may elect to discard a card that would win if played to follow suit later, thus reducing the chance that the player will "bag", or take more tricks than needed.
 This is common in Hearts, where high-value cards are dangerous, especially Spades and Hearts, as they increase the chance of winning a trick with penalty points.

-Some games such as Pinochle use several decks shuffled together.
+Some games such as Pinochle and Sheng ji use several decks shuffled together.
 In these games, there may be several equal winning cards in a trick; such games then use other rules to break ties.
 Common rules include: